Farmington Lifts Mandate, 'Highly' Recommends Masks

 The district uses covid data from the Arkansas Center for Health Improvement as the basis for its mask advisory policy.
 This data is based on infections from residents living within district boundaries, not just from infections of students and staff.

 Stephanie Pinkerton, assistant superintendent, provided the board with covid data that showed the district's community infections are trending downward, according to ACHI.
-Pinkerton said Farmington School District had its most active cases, 409 infections, on Jan.
-17. This had decreased to 155 on Feb.
+Pinkerton said Farmington School District had its most active cases, 409 infections per 10,000 residents, on Jan.
+17. This had decreased to 155 infections on Feb.
 7.

 Under the revised policy, Farmington will have optional masking for a low risk of infection, which is 10-23 infections per 10,000 residents.
 Masks will be recommended for a moderate risk, 30-49 infections per 10,000.
 Masks will be "highly" recommended for a high risk of infection, 50-100+ infections per 10,000.